FelipeFariasAlfaro/Judo-Framework/README.md

 Judo Framework brings the simplicity and elegance of Karate Framework to the Python ecosystem.
 Write API tests in plain English (or Spanish!), get beautiful HTML reports automatically, and enjoy the power of Python's ecosystem.

-## 🎉 What's New in v1.3.18
+## 🎉 What's New in v1.3.39

+### 📸 Screenshot Integration in HTML Reports (NEW!)
+- **Automatic Screenshot Embedding** - Playwright screenshots automatically appear in HTML reports
+- **Base64 Encoding** - Self-contained reports with no external file dependencies
+- **Fullscreen View** - Click any screenshot to view it fullscreen
+- **Failure Capture** - Automatic screenshots on test failures
+- **Manual Control** - Take screenshots programmatically when needed

+### 🎭 Playwright Browser Testing
+- **Hybrid Testing** - Combine API and UI testing in the same scenario
+- **50+ Browser Steps** - Complete browser automation in English and Spanish
+- **Multi-page Support** - Handle multiple browser tabs and windows
+- **Visual Testing** - Screenshot comparison and visual validation
+- **100% Backward Compatible** - Existing API tests work unchanged

+### 📊 Enhanced HTML Reports
-- 📊 **Enhanced HTML Reports** - Professional reports with official CENTYC and Judo Framework logos
+- Professional reports with official CENTYC and Judo Framework logos
-- 🎨 **Modern Report Design** - Beautiful gradient headers, responsive layout, and professional footer
+- Beautiful gradient headers, responsive layout, and professional footer
-- 💾 **Request/Response Logging** - Automatic saving of HTTP interactions to JSON files with complete headers
+- Request/Response logging with complete headers
-- 📁 **Organized by Scenario** - Each scenario gets its own directory with numbered files
+- Organized by scenario with numbered files
-- 🔧 **Flexible Configuration** - Enable/disable via environment variables, runner, or feature files
-- 🌐 **Bilingual Support** - English and Spanish steps for logging configuration
-- 🏷️ **Tag Support with Hyphens** - Full support for Jira-style tags like `@PROJ-123`, `@API-456`
-- 📖 **Official Documentation** - Complete docs now available at http://centyc.cl/judo-framework/
-- 🎨 **Professional Branding** - Official logos and visual identity by CENTYC

 [See full changelog](CHANGELOG.md)